aai-institute/pyDVL/docs/value/sampling-weights.md

 [log_coefficient][pydvl.valuation.methods.semivalue.SemivalueValuation.log_coefficient]
 to return `None`.

-Alternatively, we can mix and match samplers, effectively performing importance sampling.
-Let $\mathcal{L}$ be the law of a sampling procedure such that
-$p_{\mathcal{L}} (S|k) = w_{\operatorname{semi}}$ for some semi-value
-coefficient, and let $\mathcal{Q}$ be that of any sampler we choose: Then:
+Alternatively, we can mix and match sampler and semi-values, effectively performing importance sampling.
+Let $\mathcal{L}$ be the law of a sampling procedure such that $p_{\mathcal{L}} (S|k) = w_{\operatorname{semi}}$ for some semi-value coefficient, and let $\mathcal{Q}$ be that of any sampler we choose.
+Then:

 $$ v_{\operatorname{semi}} (i) = \mathbb{E}_{\mathcal{L}} [\Delta_i (S)]
    = \mathbb{E}_{Q} \left[ \frac{w_{\operatorname{semi}} (S)}{p_{Q} (S|k)}
    \Delta_i (S) \right] $$

 The drawback is that a direct implementation with that much cancelling of coefficients might be inefficient or numerically unstable.
-Integration issues arise to compute $p_{Q} (S|k)$ and so on.
-On the flip side, we can implement any sampling method, like antithetic sampling, and immediately benefit in all semi-value computations.
+Integration issues might arise to compute $p_{Q} (S|k)$ and so on.
+On the plus side, we can implement any sampling method, like antithetic sampling, and immediately benefit in all semi-value computations.

 [^1]: At step $(\star)$ we have counted the number of permutations before a fixed position of index $i$ and after it, because the utility does not depend on